zuozhenggh/learning-library/data-management-library/database/essbase21c/essbase-basic/essbase-basic.md

 ## Introduction

-This lab walks you through the major features of Essbase 21c and their functionalities across the platform along with and overview of the Essbase 21c web interface.
+This lab walks you through the major features of Essbase 21c and their functionalities across the platform along with an overview of the Essbase 21c web interface.

 In this lab, the following topics are covered: